hrydgard/ppsspp-site/docs/reference/process-hacks.md

 If you want to search the memory of the emulated PSP using external tools by attaching to the PPSSPP process' memory space in Windows, you're gonna need a pointer to the base address.

-PPSSPP has a safe way to get it: A custom window message to query the pointer.
+To get it, you can either use `Debug -> Copy PSP Memory Base Pointer` in the window menu (in 1.15+), read it from the log, or get it programmatically, by sending a custom window message to query the pointer.

-It's defined as:
+That message is defined as:

 ```cpp
 const UINT WM_USER_GET_BASE_POINTER = WM_APP + 0x3118;  // 0xB118